bahmutov/express-sessions-tutorial/README.md

 * `step-8` - protecting a form using CSRF attached to the session object
 * `step-9` - protecting JSON POST request with CSRF header
 * `step-10` - CSRF using cookie, not session
+* `step-11` - pass HOST and cookie options to set explicit domain

 The tutorial itself is at [glebbahmutov.com/blog/express-sessions/](http://glebbahmutov.com/blog/express-sessions/).